Tiotropium and Olodaterol

 Documentation of allergenic cross-reactivity for sympathomimetics is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

-COPD: Oral inhalation: Two inhalations once daily (maximum: 2 inhalations per day)
+COPD: Oral inhalation: Soft mist inhaler: Two inhalations (tiotropium 2.5 mcg/olodaterol 2.5 mcg per actuation) once daily (maximum: 2 inhalations/day).

 Refer to adult dosing.

-For oral inhalation only.
+Oral inhalation: Soft mist inhaler: For oral inhalation only.
+Administer at the same time each day.
 Prime inhaler prior to initial use or if not used for >21 days; point inhaler toward ground and actuate until aerosol cloud is seen, then repeat 3 additional times before use.
 If not used for >3 days (but ≤21 days), actuate once before use.
 When dose is ready to be administered, breathe in slowly through the mouth and press the dose-release button; continue to breathe in slowly as long as possible, then hold breath for 10 seconds or for as long as comfortable.
 Repeat for second inhalation.

-Store at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).
+Store at 20°C to 25°C (68°F to 77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).
 Avoid freezing.
 Discard 3 months after cartridge is inserted into inhaler or when the locking mechanism is engaged, whichever comes first.

 Acetylcholinesterase Inhibitors: May diminish the therapeutic effect of Anticholinergic Agents.
 Anticholinergic Agents may diminish the therapeutic effect of Acetylcholinesterase Inhibitors.
 Monitor therapy